afcapel/alondra/README.md

 ```

-This technique is also especially useful if you use something like Backbone.js
+This technique is especially useful if you use something like Backbone.js
 to render your app frontend.